 The navigation bar, or navbar, is the set of links that appears across the top of the course site.
 When the course site is created, the default DePaul navbar will be active.
 Instructors may wish to create a custom navbar to give students access to other course tools.
 Navbars can be customized with internal links to parts of the course site and links to external websites.
 Links can be added individually or as a link group.
 Once added, links can be reordered as well as deleted.

-Note: It is highly recommended that new navbars be created by copying the default navbar rather than creating a new navbar from scratch.
+Note: It is strongly recommended that new navbars be created by copying the default navbar rather than creating a new navbar from scratch.
 In addition, the Course Home and Edit Course links should remain on the navbar for easy access to key parts of the D2L site.

 Note: If the Course Administration page is set to show tools by

 category (the default), Navigation & Themes will be under the heading "Site Setup".
 If the Course Administration page is set to view by name, then Navigation & Themes will be listed alphabetically.

 Note: Students do not see the navbar name or description.
 They are only for instructor reference.

 Note: The new navbar will not appear at the top of the course site until the navbar is active.
 See instructions for

 Note: Adding a link to a tool normally in the More "link group" to the navbar will not remove it from the More link group.
 Removing it from this "link group" will require the creation of a new "link group" that does not include the link.

 Note: Do not remove the Edit Course link from the navbar.
 Students will not see it, and it must be in the navbar to access course settings.